 Col. Good, who has command of our regiment, is an excellent man and a splendid soldier.
 He is a man of very few words, and is continually attending to his duties and the wants of the Regiment….

 On 24 September, Alfred Eisenbraun and the men of Company B became part of the federal military service, mustering in with great pomp to the U.S. Army with their fellow 47th Pennsylvania Volunteers.
-Three days later, on 27 September, they were assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
+Three days later, on 27 September, they were assigned to the 3rd Brigade of Brigadier-General Isaac Ingalls Stevens, which also included the 33rd, 49th and 79th New York regiments.
 By that afternoon, they were on the move again.
 Ordered onward by Brigadier-General Silas Casey, the Mississippi rifle-armed 47th Pennsylvanians marched behind their regimental band until reaching Camp Lyon, Maryland on the Potomac River’s eastern shore.
 At 5 p.m., they joined the 46th Pennsylvania in moving double-quick (165 steps per minute using 33-inch steps) across the “Chain Bridge” marked on federal maps, and continued on for roughly another mile before being ordered to make camp.

 Once again, Company C Musician Henry Wharton recapped the regiment’s activities, noting, via his 29 September letter home to the Sunbury American, that the 47th had changed camps three times in three days: